 This one paragraph, from the first pages of the text, succinctly encapsulates the bitter, irrevocably racialized agenda of the authors, and the widening fringes of the radical left.
 After the inevitably murderous implosion of every communist experiment tried around the world, without a single functioning example to hang their hats on, by the 1960s prominent Marxist intellectuals had substituted “deconstructed” formulations of identity (“intersectionally” codified since) for the beleaguered workers struggling under the yoke of the bourgeoisie.
 Instead of being (just) about class, the far left’s excuse for endless political and social upheaval became the oppressor (white men) versus, well, everyone else.

-While yet less desperate, the situation in North America is escalating, as we see with an endless cascade of campus protests and riots, and in hundreds of cases like that of Lindsey Shepherd and James Damore.
+While yet less desperate, the situation in North America is escalating, as we see with an endless cascade of violent protests and riots, and in hundreds of cases like that of Lindsey Shepherd and James Damore.
+(11.8.18: a black PBS reporter essentially just called the American President a Nazi to his face, and Tucker Carlson experienced a terrorist attack on his home, making my delicate framing here quite quaint in retrospect.)
 I have subjected myself to these academies, and carefully studied source texts of the radical left.
 I know the insanity within these institutions first hand, and the soul-sucking poverty and illogic of many of these ideas.
 Suffering through a trailblazing (and tragically dysfunctional) postmodern graduate art program 25 years ago led directly to my throwing myself headlong into Zen monasticism in a search for the actual ground, life among indigenous people looking for lived methods of ancestral appreciation, and a career steps removed from polarized centers of cultural power.
 But postmodern leftism is a beast that has just kept growing, that I join many others now across the political, racial, and social spectrum in being forced by circumstance to confront head on.
 I will not join the “right.”
 Neither will I be used as a footsoldier or representative of an extremist radical left.
 Saying as much has cost me, but not as much keeping quiet might have.

 Everyone (certainly those drawn to religion) carries a measure of shame, disappointment, grief, or regret that in part inspires their search for healing and deeper wisdom.
 Buddha called this dukkha: life’s inevitable pain and disappointment.
 Saddling people with these definitive declarations about inherent guilt and responsibility, and in turn privilege or indebtedness, based on skin color, gender, or ethnicity, is an especially cruel manipulation of those who in the contemplative religious context are often at their most vulnerable.
 It is criminally irresponsible to reduce any individual’s complex fabric of human experience to such debased ideological simplifications.